chrisnoonan98675/site/_drafts/xl-deploy/how-to/configure-secure-communication-with-a-satellite.markdown

 - satellite
 ---

-XL Deploy can communicate with satellite servers over a secure communication channel, using [TLS/SSL technology](http://en.wikipedia.org/wiki/Transport_Layer_Security) to encrypt data.
+XL Deploy can communicate with satellite servers over a secure communication channel using [TLS/SSL technology](http://en.wikipedia.org/wiki/Transport_Layer_Security) to encrypt data.
 This algorithm relies on certificate checking and data encryption using asymmetric keys.

 ## TLS in a nutshell

-This technology is based on the notion of public/private keys.
+TLS is based on the notion of public and private keys.
 The server contains a private key and a public certificate.
-In Java world, they are stored in a **key store**.
+In the Java world, they are stored in a *key store*.
 The private key must be hidden and can be protected with a passphrase.
-This key must not be given outside or communicated.
+This key must not be given out or communicated.

-When a client try to reach a server, it authenticate the destination.
-The server has to prove its identity.
-To achieve this, the client get a list of trusted certificates.
-This is the **trust store**.
-I contains public certificates that are verified by a trusted authority.
+When a client tries to reach a server, it authenticates the destination.
+The server must prove its identity.
+To achieve this, the client gets a list of trusted certificates.
+This is the *trust store*.
+It contains public certificates that are verified by a trusted authority.

 When a client tries to reach a server, there is a negotiation phase.
-During this phase, the client challenge the server to authentify it.
-Once identified, every bit of data transfered between each side of the communicated is encrypted.
+During this phase, the client challenge the server to authenticate it.
+Once identified, every bit of data transferred between each side of the communication is encrypted.

 With this technology, no external process you don't manage can pretend to be a satellite of yours nor no external process can listen to the secure communication.

 ## How create self-signed certificates

-Depending on your security policy, you can use self-signed certificates using [the `keytool` utility](http://docs.oracle.com/javase/7/docs/technotes/tools/windows/keytool.html).
+Depending on your security policy, you can create self-signed certificates using [the `keytool` utility](http://docs.oracle.com/javase/7/docs/technotes/tools/windows/keytool.html).
 For example:

     # Generate a keystore and a self-signed certificate for xl-satellite
     # storepass is the password for the keystore